redbear/IoT_pHAT/README.md

 		$ ls /proc/device-tree/soc/
 		```

-	- check if your board comes without the 40-pin connector, make sure you soldered it correctly and check the I2C ID EEPROM pins (see the pinout diagram for details).
+	- check if your board comes without the 40-pin connector soldered, make sure your soldering is correct and check the I2C ID EEPROM pins (see the pinout diagram for details).

 ### Bluetooth